 The Clarius security architecture comprises of three main parts: the Scanner, the App and Clarius Cloud.
-To see where Personal Health Information (PHI) is stored and transferred, please find the following information below.
+To see how Personal Health Information (PHI) is stored and transferred, see the following information below.

-The Scanner does not store PHI.
-During the scanning process, the image is streamed from the Scanner to the App on the smart device using a specialized wireless protocol.
+The Scanner does not store any persistent images or PHI.
+During imaging, real-time images are streamed from the Scanner to the App on the smart device using a secure wireless protocol.

 The user can choose to enter patient data on the App, which is then associated with the images.
 The App temporarily stores the images and patient information in a private, encrypted storage space on the smart device's operating system (OS).

 Completed examinations are pushed to Clarius Cloud for long-term storage.
 Patient information are stored and encrypted in the server's database.
-The region of AWS cloud servers that Clarius uses globally are as follows:
+More information on the Cloud security details can be found here.

 If Clarius Cloud is not an option for image and PHI storage, the DICOM option can be used.
 Once images and PHI are sent over DICOM, security is on the onus of the user.